 Our close collaborators at University College Cork:

-The Monastic Ireland project has been funded through the FĂˇilte Ireland Applied Research Scheme and Department of Arts Heritage and the Gaeltacht (Built Heritage Scheme), University College Dublin (Phase 1: 2011-2013) and the Irish Research Council (2014-2016).
+The Monastic Ireland project has been funded through the FĂˇilte Ireland Applied Research Scheme and Department of Arts Heritage and the Gaeltacht (Built Heritage Scheme), University College Dublin (Phase 1: 2011-2013) and the Irish Research Council (2014-2016) and the Discovery Programme Centre for Archaeology and Innovation Ireland (2013-14 and 2016-2019)

 The Monastic Ireland team are grateful to those who supported the project from its beginning: